buhrmi/buhrmi/README.md

 > This is your sign to stop what you're doing and go get a coconut

 Hi I'm Stefan.
-Based in Da Nang, Vietnam, I'm currently bootstrapping the greatest software development company in the world.
+I recently moved to Da Nang, Vietnam, where my plan is to bootstrap the greatest software development company in the world.

 ### Current projects